Vietnam.vn - Nền tảng quảng bá Việt Nam

 Delegates proposed that it is necessary to clearly define the basis, principles, and solutions for regulating and distributing water resources.

 There is a proposal to declare the exploitation of groundwater by households for domestic purposes .
 In response to the opinions of the National Assembly Deputies, the draft Law has been revised to supplement the provisions on the exploitation of groundwater at the household level for domestic purposes, which are subject to declaration as prescribed in Clause 2, Article 52, in order to strictly manage the exploitation of groundwater, protect groundwater and prevent and combat the harmful effects caused by uncontrolled exploitation of groundwater, and assign the Government to specify in detail in Clause 9, Article 52.
 At the same time, Clause 3, Article 85 of the draft Law also stipulates the effective date of this provision from July 1, 2026, that is, 2 years after the Law takes effect to ensure feasibility.
-The Government also agrees with the policy viewpoint of the Standing Committee of the National Assembly and has also supplemented the impact assessment report on this content with Report No. 576/BC-CP.
+The Government also agrees with the policy viewpoint of the Standing Committee of the National Assembly and has also added an impact assessment report on this content attached to Report No. 576/BC-CP.

 Supplementing regulations on water circulation and reuse